SaakaD/EA-Spring-Project/README.md

 ii.
 Medication prescribed
 iii.
 Prescribing physician’s name and telephone number iv.
 Date of issue
-v.
-Expiration date
-vi.
-Number of refills authorized

 Medication Information
 i.
 Medication name
-ii.
-Unit by which it is prescribed (e.g., pills, teaspoons, ml) iii.
-Generic equivalents, if available iv.
-Common side effects of the medication

 System Queries
 The system must support several queries, which may result in either hard-copy reports or be viewed online: